hrtechifyed/GrowwithHR-Version2/ROADMAP.md

 - no protected report field is removed;
 - no protected persistence key is renamed;
 - no new browser-storage key is introduced without approval;
-- static checks pass;
-- contract checks pass;
-- unit checks pass;
+- `npm run version:check` passes;
+- `npm run validate:compliance` passes;
+- `npm run test:m2` passes;
-- the complete regression suite passes;
+- the complete `npm test` regression suite passes;
 - stable browser checks pass;
-- private-beta browser checks pass;
+- Five-Act private-beta browser checks pass;
+- M2 traceability browser checks pass;
-- CI reports success.
+- the maintained CI workflows report success.

+### Current acceptance status

+The implementation and maintained test coverage are present.

+M2 remains in release validation until passing evidence is available for every required gate on the final integration commit.

+The roadmap must not change the M2 status to “Complete and validated” before that evidence exists.

 ---